wgoode3/c-sharp-lectures/day-08-entity-framework.md

 cd LizardPirates
 ```

-we need to add in a new package that will allow us to connect to a MySQL Database.
+we need to add in new packages that will allow us to connect to a MySQL Database.

 ```
+dotnet add package Microsoft.EntityFrameworkCore.Design --version 3.1.5
-dotnet add package Pomelo.EntityFrameworkCore.MySql -v 2.2.0
+dotnet add package Pomelo.EntityFrameworkCore.MySql --version 3.1.1
 ```

 ## Making a Model